 Monitoring the health of the relationships between dealers and manufacturers remains one of our priorities.
-In March, the latest NFDA Dealer Attitude Survey saw Kia top the survey in terms of overall dealers’ satisfaction levels.
-The next issue of the survey will be published in the first week of September.
+In September, the latest NFDA Dealer Attitude Survey saw Lexus top the survey in terms of overall dealers’ satisfaction levels.
 May saw the publication of the second issue of our Electric Vehicle Dealer Attitude Survey.
 A total of twelve manufacturers featured in the survey and Toyota had the highest average score.
 The results of the next issue will be announced in November.

-In September we will hold our next round of regional meetings.
+In December we will hold our next round of regional meetings to help dealers ‘prepare for 2020’.
 Dealer-manufacturer relationships, used and new car market, aftersales, F&I, consumer legislation as well as HR and employment will be the main areas of discussion.
 Our retailer members’ input is of vital importance.

 If in the meantime you want to find out more about NFDA, visit www.nfda-uk.co.uk, ring 01788 538 303 or email [email protected] .